The OYB 7-Way Bag!

 As Seen on TV!
 (9/09) Ed Wardle in his National Geographic TV series "Alone in the Wild" uses one of these bags!
 Check it out in the pic below! channel.nationalgeographic.com/channel/alone-in-the-wild-week-3-videos

-"Tight to the Saddle" Stick Mount Option!
-If you'll mostly use this as a saddlebag then you really should get this option, as it makes for a really sweet saddlebag.
-For an extra $15 (order-button below) we'll sew button-holes at the back of the bag and include a whittled/sawn hardwood dowel (6.5" x 5/8") with end-notches so you can do a Carradice-style installation on a saddle with bag-loops.
+"Tight to the Saddle" Stick Mount!
+Your bag works great both as a shoulderbag AND as a bike bag.
+As a stock option we sew button-holes at the back of the bag and include a whittled/sawn hardwood dowel (6.5" x 5/8") with end-notches so you can do a Carradice-style installation on a saddle with bag-loops.
 Your 3 straps also get extra holes punched in them.
 (See pics below.)
-Without the stick, it uses what I call a "jiffy mount" -- it's easy/on off but it droops and sways some, and can rattle (without tape padding).
+Without the stick, it uses what I call a "jiffy mount" for a bike -- it's easy/on off but it droops and sways some, and can rattle (without tape padding).
 The stick mount holds a bag high, tight, and trim.
 It lets a bag open easy and wide.
 The default is for a Brooks-type saddle with loops.
 If you just want to mount it to rails then let me know!
 So, to install the stick, you thread each strap thru a button-hole, thru a saddle loop/rail and back inside the bag where you buckle it around an end of the stick.

 Stick-Mount For Small Bikes or Canti/Centerpulls: If you have a FRAME UNDER 54cm IN SIZE, let me know in a special side note!
 Also, if you have centerpull or cantilever brakes and you think the bag will rub the cable, let me know, too.
 It's often not an issue, depending on your particular set-up or if you have a large frame.
 Just look at the pics.